fagan2888/cs_205_project/README.md

 At the center of every galaxy is a supermassive black hole which grows through swallowing nearby gas and by merging with other black holes.
 This black hole can inject energy and momentum back into the gas around it, and is therefore integral to the formation and evolution of galaxies.

-For our project, we followed the behavior of gas particles before they fall into black holes using particle data over time snapshots stored as `hdf5` files.
+For our project, we followed the behavior of particles before they fall into black holes using particle data over time snapshots stored as `hdf5` files.
 In order to do this, we utilized the tracer particles present in the simulation.
-These tracer particles track the transfer of mass between different particle types (e.g. gas converted into stars or gas converted into black holes).
+These tracer particles track the transfer of mass between different particle types (_eg._ gas converted into stars or gas converted into black holes).
 Each tracer is associated with a parent cell (either gas, star, or black hole), but the tracer can change which parent it is associated with between each snapshot according to the underlying physics of the simulation.
 The end result is a movie out of the snapshots containing the positions and masses of the associated particles.

 ### Knowledge Gap

-The regions of interest (referred to as boxes) are variable in size, with the largest being 300 Mpc in distance.
-The smaller boxes - or subboxes - are subsections of the large boxes:
+The regions of the universe we "carve out" (referred to as boxes) are variable in size, with the largest being 300 Mpc in distance.
+Furthermore, the smaller boxes - or subboxes - are subsections of the large boxes:

 ![Boxes](./images/image1.jpg)